-The historic zoning overlay provides the opportunity for design review of proposed exterior changes to historic buildings before work is begun.
-The design review process is intended to be completed through a team effort which preserves the architectural character and meets the needs of the property owner.
+The historic (H) overlay district provides the opportunity for design review of proposed exterior changes to historic buildings before work is begun.
+The design review process is intended to be completed through a team effort which preserves the architectural character as well as meets the needs of the property owner.